anoshandrews/ChestX-Pneumonia-CNN/README.md

     ```
 3. Open your web browser and go to `http://localhost:8501`.
 The Streamlit application will be accessible, allowing you to interact with the pneumonia detection model.

-## License

-This project is licensed under the Apache-2.0 License.
-See the `LICENSE` file for more details.